Orbifold techniques in degeneration formulas: Stacks of twisted stable maps and their properness

 Given a deformation of a nondegenerate map over a base of finite type, only finitely many contact orders occur.
-Lemma \ref{L:trans-prop} implies that the following gives a well defined closed substack:\Dan{Do we need more?}
+Lemma \ref{L:trans-prop} implies that the following gives a well defined closed substack:

 \begin{definition} We define the stack of {\em predeformable maps} $\fK^\tw_{pd}$ to be the stack-theoretic image of $\fK^{tr}$ in $\fK^u$.
 We define $\fK^u_{pd}$, $K^u_{pd}$, $K^\tw_{pd}$ as the intersections of the appropriate sunbstacks of $\fK^\tw$ with $\fK^\tw_{pd}$. \end{definition}